zamp21/collabtrans/README.md

     # 3. Instantiate the workflow
     workflow = JsonWorkflow(config=workflow_config)

-    # 4. Read the file and execute translation
+    # 4. Read the file and execute the translation
     workflow.read_path("path/to/your/notes.json")
     await workflow.translate_async()
     # Or use the synchronous method
     # workflow.translate()

-    # 5. Save the results
+    # 5. Save the result
     workflow.save_as_json(name="translated_notes.json")
-    print("The JSON file has been saved.")
+    print("JSON file has been saved.")

-    # You can also export the translated json text
+    # You can also export the translated JSON text
     text = workflow.export_to_json()